|

 years to his youngest son, a new tradition of tea was born, led

 by Soshitsu.
-This tradition became known as Urasenke, the back
+This tradition became known as Urasenke, the back of

 the front of the Sen household.
 Later one of the older sons, Soshu